rimsey1/docs/pages/connector-authentication/twitter_connector_setup.md

 3. Enter your Consumer Key and Consumer Secret, click 'Next'

-4. You will be presented with a twitter Login modal.
-Log in and authorize the connector's access
+4. You will be presented with a twitter login modal.
+Log in and authorise the connector's access

 You will then be redirected to Cyclr where the connector is now authenticated and ready to use.